• Home

 • Stovetop: Transfer leftover soup to a medium saucepan or large pot.
 Reheat over medium-low, stirring occasionally, until warm throughout.
 Avoid cooking the soup for too long or over too high a heat as it will overcook the pasta!

-• Microwave: Add an individual portion of leftover soup to a microwave-safe container.
+• Microwave: Add an individual portion of leftover Italian pasta soup to a microwave-safe container.
 Place the lid on the container, leaving the lid slightly cracked at the side to form a vent.
 Reheat for 1-minute intervals, stirring in between, until the soup is warm throughout.

 Can you freeze chickpea noodle soup?